The views expressed by the host on this program documented to be almost always right 99.3 percent of the time it's great to have you here.

 Why is this woman a Republican?

-Skazafava called the cops to chase away reporters daring to ask uh inconvenient questions a couple of days ago.
+Scazafaba called the cops to chase away reporters daring to ask inconvenient questions a couple of days ago.

-Her voters uh uh obviously gonna look elsewhere.
+Her voters are obviously going to look elsewhere.

-Hoffman's in second place, and uh voters most likely backing Skazafava because of the R next to her name.
+And voters most likely backing Scazafava because of the R next to her name.

-The voters will go to the real Republican of the race, Hoffman.
+The voters will go to the real Republican in the race, Hoffman.

 Yes, of course he can.

-That's just uh it's it's mystifying because the Republican Party has a chance here, not just with this race, but in Washington as well, to contrast itself, with the sheer radicalism of the Obama agenda.
+That's just mystifying because the Republican Party has a chance here, not just with this race, but in Washington as well, to contrast itself with the sheer radicalism of the Obama agenda.

-A black woman who's racially charged by this is the Associated Press, by the way, a black woman whose racially charged allegations of horrific abuse helped put several people in prison now says she lied when she alleged she was kidnapped, sexually assaulted, and tortured in a ramshackle West Virginia trailer.
+A black woman who's racially charged, this is the Associated Press, by the way, a black woman who's racially charged allegations of horrific abuse helped put several people in prison now says she lied when she alleged she was kidnapped, sexually assaulted and tortured in a ramshackle West Virginia trailer.

 She later said hot wax was poured on her and that two of her captors had forced uh her to drink their urine.

-Now, uh an unsigned statement released Wednesday by the office of her Columbus lawyer said simply Megan Williams is now recanting her story.
+An unsigned statement released wednesday by the office of her Columbus lawyer said simply, Megan Williams is now recanting her story.

 Brian Abraham, the former Logan County prosecutor who pursued the cases, expressed skepticism that the story was a lie.

-If she's gonna say she made it all up, that's absurd.
+If she's going to say she made it all up, that's absurd.

-This looks like another attempt to generate more publicity.
+This looks like another attempt to generate more publicity anyway.

-As of last week, there are more than uh 5,000 cases of flu reported compared to seven cases in October of last year.
+As of last week, there are more than 5,000 cases of flu reported, compared to seven cases in October of last Year.

-According to the experts, Kathleen Sibelius blamed the vaccine shortage on lower than predicted yields from vaccine manufacturers, and on some manufacturing glitches that have occurred since May.
+According to the experts, Kathleen Sebelius blamed the vaccine shortage on lower than predicted yields from vaccine manufacturers and on some manufacturing glitches that have occurred since May.

 We anticipate a robust production line moving forward.